 Fall.
 Seedling introduced by Van Mons, Lourain, Belgium, 1807.
 Also called Beurre Bosc.

-Oblong acute-pyriform, or large and long-necked; dark rich yellow covered with cinnamon-brown russet.
+Long-necked fruit is dark rich yellow covered with cinnamon-brown russet.
 Distinctive sweet rich spicy buttery flavor.
 Melting juicy tender white flesh has smooth texture and a pleasing aroma.
 Somewhat gritty around the core.

 Large vigorous upright spreading tree bears huge crops annually.
 Good pollinator for other varieties.
 A longtime favorite throughout central Maine.
 Z4.
 Maine Grown.
 (2½-6' bare-root trees)